top of page

 • Our school code for Pell is 011208.

-• If your parents filed a joint 2023 US tax return, you will not have to enter your income information.
+• If your parents filed a joint 2024 US tax return, in most cases you will not have to enter your income information.
 FAFSA will import it directly from your IRS files.
-If you have not yet filed your 2023 Tax Return, please contact us.
+If you have not yet filed your 2024 Tax Return, please contact us.

-• Assets (Parent/Student): Report cash, checking or savings accounts, and the current value of investments.
+Assets (Parent/Student): If prompted, report cash, checking or savings accounts, and the current value of investments.

 • Student’s College or Career School Plans:

-• Select "first year," "second year," or "other undergraduate" (DHL does not offer a Master’s program).
+o Select "first year","second year", or "other undergraduate" (DHL does not offer a Master’s program).

 • Federal Benefits: Check off any Federal Benefits you currently receive.